froxlor/Froxlor/README.md

 ## Installation

 ### Fast install
-1. Ensure that your webserver serves /var/www
+1. Ensure that your webserver serves /var/www/html
-2. Extract froxlor into /var/www
+2. Extract froxlor into /var/www/html
 3. Point your browser to http://[ip-of-webserver]/froxlor
 4. Follow the installer
 5. Login as administrator
+6. Have fun!

+If you have chosen to do the configuration by hand during the installation, you have to complete some more steps:

-6. Adjust "System > Settings" according to your needs
+1. Adjust "System > Settings" according to your needs
-7. Choose your distribution under "System > Configuration"
+2. Choose your distribution under "System > Configuration"
-8. Follow the steps for your services
+3. Follow the steps for your services
-9. Have fun!

 ### Detailed installation
 https://docs.froxlor.org/latest/general/installation/